 - Safra Catz

 Safra Catz was six years old when she and her family relocated from Israel to the United States.
 Her background was ordinary, as she completed high school before enrolling in university to study law.
 Starting her career as a banker and an investment banker before rising to the position of managing director at Lufkin & Jenrette.
 She rose to the position of senior vice-president there before transferring to Oracle in 1999, where she held the same position.
-Her abilities propelled her quickly up the corporate ladder; in 2001, she was elected to the board of directors, and in 2004, she was elected president.
+Her abilities propelled her quickly up the corporate ladder; in 2001, as a Prominent Women Leadersshe was elected to the board of directors, and in 2004, she was elected president.
 Her greatest triumph at Oracle was the acquisition of PeopleSoft, a competing software company.

 Catz supervised the US$10.3 billion acquisition, which earned her the title of CFO.
-She’d become one of the most prominent women in business by 2009.
+She’d become one of the most Prominent Women Leaders by 2009.
 She was slated for posts in the upcoming administration alongside other high-profile CEOs such as Apple’s Tim Cook, Amazon’s Jeff Bezos, and Facebook’s Sheryl Sandberg after Donald Trump’s election.
 Catz is now widely considered the highest-paid female CEO in the United States.
 She’s also been a member of The Walt Disney Company’s board of directors since 2017.

-In the current business landscape, women are breaking every stereotype and dominating every sector, bringing a corporate shift in the business space.
+In the current business landscape, Prominent Women Leaders are breaking every stereotype and dominating every sector, bringing a corporate shift in the business space.
 Furthermore, there is evidence that women are playing a significant role in determining the business future can be seen as predicted by the global business magazines across the globe.

-Along with dominating the business space, women leaders may play a significant role in promoting peace, security, and prosperity.
+Along with dominating the business space, Prominent Women Leaders may play a significant role in promoting peace, security, and prosperity.
 They are also playing a crucial role in promoting human rights, justice, national reconciliation, and economic regeneration through participation in peace processes and other formal decision-making procedures.
 Today, investing in women’s leadership is a step towards sustainable development, making this world more secure and peaceful place for everyone.